Estimating and understanding exponential random graph models

 \subsection{Large deviations for random graphs}

 Let $G(n,p)$ be the random graph on $n$ vertices where each edge is added independently with probability $p$.
-This model has been the subject of extensive investigations since the pioneering work of Erd\H{o}s and R\'enyi \cite{erdosrenyi60}, yielding a large body of literature (see \cite{bollobas01, JLR00} for partial surveys).
+This model has been the subject of extensive investigations since the pioneering work of Erd\H{o}s and R\'enyi \cite{erdosrenyi60}, yielding a large body of literature (see \cite{bollobas01,JLR00} for partial surveys).

-Recently, Chatterjee and Varadhan \cite{cv10} formulated a large deviation principle for the \ER graph, in the same way as Sanov's theorem \cite{sanov61} gives a large deviation principle for an i.i.d.\ sample.
-The formulation and proof of this result makes extensive use of the properties of the topology described in \ref{sec2c}.
+Recently, Chatterjee and Varadhan \cite{cv10} formulated a large deviation principle for the Erd\H{o}s--R\'enyi graph, in the same way as Sanov's theorem \cite{sanov61} gives a large deviation principle for an i.i.d. sample.
+The formulation and proof of this result makes extensive use of the properties of the topology described in Section \ref{sec2c}.\eject

-Let $I_p:[0,1] \to \rr$ be the function
+Let $I_p\dvtx[0,1] \to\rr$ be the function